xflouris/libpll/README.md

 ## Compilation instructions

+Currently, `libpll` requires that [GNU Bison](http://www.gnu.org/software/bison/) and [Flex](http://flex.sourceforge.net/) are installed on the target system.
+On a Debian-based Linux system, the two packages can be installed using the command

+`apt-get install flex bison`

+The library also requires that a GNU system is available as it uses several functions (e.g. `asprintf`) which are not present in the POSIX standard.
+This, however might change in the future in order to have a more portable and cross-platform library.

-Currently, libpll can be compiled using the included Makefile:
+The library can be compiled using the included Makefile:

 `make`